HaolinZhong/Microservice-Backend-Beer-Store/README.md

 ## How to deploy

 - **Before you run it**: Make sure you have installed docker and docker-compose.
-Allocate enough RAM for your docker containers (8GB may be enough), as 12 containers will be running once started.
+Allocate enough RAM for your docker containers (8GB may be enough), as 12 containers will be running simultaneously once started.

 - In your terminal: